 This method of managing and monitoring inventory is extremely flexible, since both dates and quantities are variable.
 It avoids tying up too much stock, and therefore too much capital.

-On the other hand, it requires very meticulous monitoring, and is not unanimously supported by suppliers, who have no visibility of the company's needs.
+On the other hand, it requires very meticulous follow-up, and is not unanimously supported by suppliers, who have no visibility of the company's needs.
 The company is more exposed to the risk of out-of-stock situations.

 How do I use the inventory tracking model?